jjaimealeman/wdb-get-good-with-git/README.md

 ## Commands to get your started

-These **9 commands** are absolutely the BASIC ones you will most likely use for this project repo.
+These **9 commands** are absolutely the BASIC ones you will most likely use for this project repo, and they will also apply to your own personal projects.

 > `git init`
 >